microsoft/com-rs/docs/safety.md

 ## The `unsafe` Keyword

-It is a requirement for all methods of a `com_interface` to be marked as `unsafe`.
+It is a requirement for all usages of COM methods be marked as `unsafe`.
 This is required since at the time of declaring an interface, there is no way to ensure that any call to that interface will meet all of Rust's safety expectations.

 ## `&self`, `&mut self`, and `self`